Le Tonkinois Varnish

 Can I remove the 1 hour limit on my 701 controller.

 Eberspacher 701 timers with a white logo are limited to 1 maximum on time.
-We do not have one and I do not know of a modification to increase this time but the 701 on/off can be manually bypassed with a simple switch.
+I do not know of a modification to increase this time but the 701 on/off can be manually bypassed with a simple switch.
 Details are on the controllers page.

 Can I add a second controller to my Eberspacher?